- Financial AidFinancial Aid

 We provide easy-to-understand help messages next to every data entry field.
 For privacy, your record will automatically be deleted when you exit.

 In the case of divorced or separated parents, you should run separate calculations with each parent’s information.
-The combination of the two results will be the total expected parent contribution.
+The combination of the two results will estimate the total expected parent contribution.
 Note that if either parent has remarried, your stepparent's information should also be provided.
 The calculated parental contribution will be based on both incomes; however, Amherst’s final calculation will be based on the proportion of your mother’s or father’s income relative to the total income of your parent and stepparent.
 For example, if your parents are divorced and your mother has remarried, the contribution calculated from your mother and stepfather's information will be adjusted in proportion to the ratio of your mother's income to her and your stepfather's income.
 If your father has remarried, a similar adjustment would be made to your father's and stepmother's calculated contribution.